 Finding age-appropriate Christmas activities for a teenager can be a challenge.
 Too old to sit on Santa's lap and too sophisticated for the elf on a shelf, teenagers have outgrown many of their childhood traditions.
 However, that doesn't mean you shouldn't make an effort to get your teen involved in meaningful Christmas traditions.
-Seek age-appropriate activities that will help your teen get into the Christmas spirit with the whole family.
+Seek age-appropriate activities that will help your teen get into the Christmas spirit.

 Get in the Kitchen

-From cookies to candy to traditional holiday dishes, there are plenty of opportunities to spend seasonal time with your teen in the kitchen.
-If your teen is younger or not skilled in the kitchen, set up an activity such as baking and decorating Christmas cookies, building a gingerbread house, or making fudge.
+From cookies and candy to traditional holiday dishes, there are plenty of opportunities to spend holiday time with your teen in the kitchen.
+If your teen is not especially skilled in the kitchen, set up an easy activity, such as baking and decorating Christmas cookies, building a gingerbread house, or making fudge.
 For teens who already know their way around the kitchen, teach them how to make a beloved holiday dish that your family serves every year.
 If you're feeling confident in their abilities, you could also allow them to take charge of a holiday meal, such as Christmas breakfast, from menu-planning to execution.

 Find or Make Ugly Christmas Sweaters

 Ugly Christmas sweaters have become a staple of the season.
-If your teen loves to shop, take them on the hunt to find the ugliest sweater possible at local thrift stores.
-For those who fancy themselves to be artists, purchase plain sweaters and then spend an hour or two together adorning it with fabric paint, ribbons, felt, and other crafty embellishments.
-Once you're done making the sweaters, go out for a meal together and show them off to the world.
+If your teen loves to shop, take them on the hunt to find the ugliest sweater possible at a local thrift store.
+For teens who fancy themselves to be artists, purchase plain sweaters and then spend time together adorning them with fabric paint, ribbons, felt, and other crafty embellishments.
+Once you have your sweaters, go out for a meal together to show them off to the world.

-Everyone in the family can get in on decorating the main Christmas tree, but your teen might enjoy having their own tree in their bedroom.
-The tree could be decorated with the homemade ornaments they've made over the years, or they could choose something they love as a theme, such as video games, movies, or the beach.
+Everyone in the family can get in on decorating the main Christmas tree.
+But your teen might enjoy having their own tree in their bedroom.
+The tree could be decorated with the homemade ornaments they've created over the years.
+Or they could choose something they love as a theme, such as video games, movies, or the beach.

 Put Together Christmas Cards

-Give your teens a say in how the family is portrayed in your annual Christmas cards.
-If you typically get family photos taken, allow your teen to pick out the family outfits or select a setting.
-Ask for their opinion when selecting a design for the card, and if you generally include a letter or information about what the family is up to, ask your teen what they think are the most notable events that occurred in their life during the previous year.
-If you and your teen are crafty, you can also choose to make Christmas cards using cardstock, stamps, glitter, ribbons, and other art supplies.
+Give your teen a say in how the family is portrayed in your annual Christmas card.
+If you typically get family photos taken, allow your teen to pick out the family outfits or to select a setting.
+Ask for their opinion when selecting a design for the card.
+And if you include a letter with information about what the family is up to, ask your teen for ideas about what to write.
+If you and your teen are crafty, try making your own Christmas cards using cardstock, stamps, glitter, ribbons, and other art supplies.

 Teach your teen the true spirit of the holiday season by giving to those in need.
-To ensure buy-in from the teen, ask them what sort of charitable activity interests them the most.
-Options include buying gifts for a local needy family, sending a Christmas card or letter to a soldier, organizing a local coat drive, "adopting" a grandparent, or volunteering to read holiday stories to children at your local library.
+Ask your teen which charitable activity interests them the most.
+Options include buying gifts for a local family in need, sending a Christmas card or letter to a soldier, organizing a local coat drive, or volunteering to read holiday stories to children at your local library.

 Make and Sell Wreaths

-Let your teen's artistic abilities shine by hand-making holiday wreaths.
-Take a trip to an art supply store together to pick out the essential elements of the wreath.
-Although you can buy classic wreath shapes to then embellish with ribbons, ornaments, pinecones, and other items, encourage your teen to think outside the box.
-Wreaths can be made with wire ribbon, fabric, Christmas ornaments, gift wrap, and other items.
-They can also go scavenging for natural elements, such as flexible branches or fresh pine needles, to serve as the base of the wreath.
-Then, your teen can sell their wreaths to family, friends, and neighbors to make a little extra cash to buy Christmas gifts.
+Let your teen's artistic abilities shine by making holiday wreaths.
+Take a trip to a craft store together to pick out the essential elements of the wreath.
+Wreaths can be made with wire ribbon, fabric, Christmas ornaments, gift wrap, and other items on a prefabricated wreath form.
+Your teen can also go scavenging for natural elements, such as flexible branches or fresh pine needles, to serve as the base of the wreath.
+When you're finished, your teen can sell their wreaths to family, friends, and neighbors to make a little extra cash to buy Christmas gifts.

 Have a Christmas Movie Marathon

-Folks of all ages love snuggling up for a movie marathon, so pop some popcorn, pull out the blankets, and pile on the couch for an evening of holiday cheer.
-Let your teen choose the type of movies they want to watch, whether it be holiday favorites from their childhood like "Efl" or "A Charlie Brown Christmas," the sappiest of made-for-TV movies, or flicks that are more appropriate for an older audience, such as "Scrooged" or "Bad Santa."
+Pop some popcorn, pull out the blankets, and pile on the couch for an evening of holiday cheer.
+Let your teen choose the holiday movies they want to watch.
+It can be favorites from their childhood, such as "Elf" or "A Charlie Brown Christmas," the sappiest of made-for-TV Christmas movies, or flicks that are more appropriate for an older audience, such as "Scrooged" or "Bad Santa."

 Host a Christmas Party

-The truth is that teens would probably rather get into the holiday spirit with their friends, so plan a holiday party that they'll all love.
+Many teens would probably rather get into the holiday spirit with their friends.
+So plan a holiday party they'll all love.
 Some ideas include:

-- Crafting party: Break out the art supplies and gather the teens around the table to make their own ornament, wreaths, or other Christmas-themed crafts.
+- Crafting party: Break out the art supplies, and gather the teens around the table to make their own ornaments, wreaths, or other Christmas-themed crafts.